ikatanic/neuralnet-ocaml/README.md

 -----------------

 It's a feedforward multilayer fullyconnected artificial neural network.
-Network learning is done with backpropagation algorithm.
+Network learning is done using backpropagation algorithm.
-Activation function of all neurons is sigmoid function.
+All neurons have sigmoid function as activation function.

 How to use
 ----------